LAL-project/linear-arrangement-library/instructions/installation-library-sources-ubuntu.md

 # Installation of LAL and its dependencies (Ubuntu)

 In this file is detailed step by step the compilation and installation process of this library and all its dependencies from sources.
+In order to compile the library, you need to have `g++` and `cmake` tools installed in your system, and the `GMP` library.

 ## Installing the dependencies

-### GMP

-The [GMP](https://gmplib.org/) library can be installed via the typical package managers following the usual procedure.

-Alternatively, it can be installed from sources.
-First, download the source files and issue

-	$ ./configure --enable-cxx
-	$ make -j4
-	$ make check -j4   # optional but recommended
-	$ make install

 ### Compiler

 You will need a compiler that supports the `C++17` standard.
-We use GNU's `g++` (version 11.1.0).
+We use GNU's `g++` (version `11.1.0`).
 There are several guides on the Internet explaining how to install said compiler.
 Here we summarize [this guide](https://lindevs.com/install-g-on-ubuntu/):

 	$ sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test
 	$ sudo apt install g++-11

-In order to check that the compilar has been installed, issue the following command:
+In order to check that the compiler has been installed, issue the following command:

 	$ g++-11 --version